Ian Hopkins ’25 awarded Newman Civic Fellowship to explore using film for social change

-Villalva Salas completed a summer internship at Chicago’s largest network of charter schools, which influenced her senior integrative project on inequity within higher education and culturally responsive teaching in English classrooms.
+A Posse Scholar from Chicago, Illinois, Viridiana Villalva Salas ’20 graduated with a bachelor's degree in English and was a scholar in both the Holleran Center for Community Action and Public Policy and the Mellon Mays Undergraduate Fellowship Program, all while earning her teaching certificate in secondary education.
+During her time at Connecticut College, she completed a summer internship at Chicago’s largest network of charter schools, which informed her senior integrative project on inequity within higher education and culturally responsive teaching in English classrooms.
 She also participated in the College Year in Athens program in Athens, Greece, where she conducted cross-comparison qualitative research focused on the differences in teaching practice in a local community school.
-As a result of her research, Villalva Salas was awarded the Charles ‘Bud’ Church Teaching for Social Justice Award.
-Her research adviser for both programs was English Professor Marie Ostby.
+As a result of her research, she was awarded the Charles ‘Bud’ Church Teaching for Social Justice Award.